Alemar1990/Datacamp/README.md

 :white_check_mark: **Coding challenge**

-     *Apply your coding skills to tackle real-world data science problems.*
+     _Apply your coding skills to tackle real-world data science problems._

 :black_square_button: **Case study**

-     *Analyze a dataset in either R or Python and submit your findings to present to one of our experts.*
+     _Analyze a dataset in Python and submit your findings to present to one of our experts._